-- (a) One of the pushbuttons is jammed - (b) The system has not been "started" according to the instructions.
+- (a) One of the pushbuttons is jammed - (b) The EMS pushbutton has not been released - (c) The system has not been "started" according to the instructions.

 If the TX LED remains on steady red, remove and re-insert the batteries.
 If the TX does not respond at all, power it off for 20 seconds, and then retry.
 If this does not correct the problem, contact the Distributor for repair.